-Students who are registered in an online course 3 weeks prior to the first day of the quarter receive an e-mail to their RIT account welcoming them to online learning at RIT and directing them to RIT’s course management system, myCourses.
-From there, they can access the Online Student Community to read and complete the Quarterly Startup.
-As part of the Quarterly Startup self-guided tutorial, students may review course information, order course materials online for mail delivery, and review any proctored examination requirements.
+Students who are registered in an online course 3 weeks prior to the first day of the semester receive an e-mail to their RIT account welcoming them to online learning at RIT and directing them to RIT’s course management system, myCourses.
+From there, they can access the Online Student Community to read and complete the Startup.
+As part of the Startup self-guided tutorial, students may review course information, order course materials online for mail delivery, and review any proctored examination requirements.

 General and Technical Support Services

 RIT is committed to helping students have a rewarding and successful online experience.
 Support is available by phone, or e-mail.
 Please check http://wallacecenter.rit.edu/tls/contact-us-meet-staff for the most up-to-date support hour information.

 Academic advisors are available to help prospective and current students decide which online course and/or program best suits their needs and career goals.
 Advisors can evaluate transfer credits, help students select the right courses to complete a program of study, and provide information about academic policies.